Ali13Yassin/Scratch-for-Python/README.md

 # SFP project

- Took break a break to focus on Uni and it's projects
+Took a break to focus on Uni and it's projects
+First working version is yet to be released